Larguma/crawling-mysteries/src/main/resources/assets/crawlingmysteries/codex/README.md

 The entity display page shows an interactive 3D model of the entity along with its max health, armor, and additional text:
 ![entity_display](_readme/entity_display.png)
-*The GUI size is 3 instead of 4 for this image.*
+*The GUI scale is 3 instead of 4 for this image to fit the whole of the page.*